rkaysen63/School_District_Analysis/README.md

   \
   `new_ths_passing_math_reading_percentage = per_school_summary_df.loc["Thomas High School", "% Overall Passing"] = ths_10to12_passing_math_reading_percentage`

-The remaining code to obtain determine high and low performing schools, math and reading scores by grade, scores by school spending per capita, scores by school size and scores by school type was the same as it was in the original analysis.
+The remaining code to obtain determine high and low performing schools, math and reading scores by grade, scores by school spending per capita, scores by school size, and scores by school type were the same as in the original analysis.